Sustainability

 • Optimal Care for All Working as partners, at both the individual and organization level, to ensure collaboration between patients and healthcare professionals in supporting patients and their caregivers in making the best decision regarding their treatment.

 • Collaboration – All practitioners working in healthcare have right and responsibility to collaborate in improving healthcare access and delivery.
-Establishing collaboration will aim to deliver greater patient benefics.
+Establishing collaboration will aim to deliver greater patient benefits.

 • Promote the rights of patients and protect confidentiality of patient information.